arnauqb/qwind/README.md

 Prerequisites
 -------------

-The required Python modules are

-``
-scipy
-numba
-``
+    See the requirements.txt file.
+Also, due to a current error on the Assimulo package in PyPI, it is required to install it through conda.

+    ```
+    conda install -c conda-forge assimulo
+    ```

 Installing
 ----------

-The code can be installed with pip
+Once Assimulo has been installed through conda, the code can be installed with pip

 ```
 pip install qwind